 The major space that’s become just a festival location is the Wonders of Life pavilion.
 I know that Disney won’t re-instate that theme.
-What I’d love to see is a complete redo of this huge space to reflect an exciting topic.
+What I’d love to see with these wishes is a complete redo of this huge space to reflect an exciting topic.
 The Odyssey Restaurant hasn’t been open for a long time, and Future World could also use another dining location.
 It’s situated perfectly near Test Track and on the way to Norway.
 It’s a missed opportunity for Disney to simply use it for special events.

 5. Upgrade Mission: Space to Offer Customized Journeys

 When Disney opens a ride with screens as a major component, it’s easy to dream about the different variations that are possible.
 They can swap it out every year!
 This rarely happens, though.
 Disney has found great success with the Star Tours revamp and has made small changes to Toy Story Mania.
 Even so, there is a lot more they could do in this realm.
 A prime example is Mission: Space, which hasn’t been the headliner Disney expected when it opened in 2003.